Native Economic and Financial Education Empowerment (NEFEE)

 A family sits together in their living room.

-The Native Economic and Financial Education Empowerment (NEFEE) program is headquartered at the Federal Reserve Bank of St. Louis as part of the St. Louis Fed’s commitment to serve the public.
-Founded in 2018, NEFEE supports the financial and economic well-being of tribal nations and Native communities across the United States by strengthening access to economic and personal finance education.
+The Federal Reserve Bank of St. Louis is committed to providing a wide-ranging Economic Education outreach program to the public.
+Part of that program is Native Economic and Financial Education Empowerment (NEFEE).
+NEFEE supports the financial and economic well-being of tribal nations and Native communities across the United States by strengthening access to economic and personal finance education.
 The Federal Reserve Bank of Atlanta also supports NEFEE initiatives and engagement activities.

 Our Approach